-Barron Park is proud to enter Year Three of its very own Maker Studio: a dedicated space for STEAM Learning (Science, Technology, Engineering, Art and Math) and the first of its kind in the Palo Alto Unified School District.
+Barron Park is proud to enter year six of its very own Maker Studio: a dedicated space for STEAM Learning (Science, Technology, Engineering, Art and Math) and the first of its kind in the Palo Alto Unified School District.
 The Barron Park PTA and PiE have funded several of the new components (hardware and software) in this room and continue to do so.

 What does a Makerspace mean?